Gagandeep Singh Bedi

-Gagandeep Singh Bedi (Hindi: गगनदीप सिंह बेदी, born 9 September 1968) is an Indian Administrative Service officer, currently serving as the Additional Chief Secretary (Rural Development and Panchayat Raj Department) to the Government of Tamil Nadu in India.
+Gagandeep Singh Bedi (Hindi: गगनदीप सिंह बेदी, born 9 September 1968) is an Indian Administrative Service officer, currently serving as the Additional Chief Secretary (Municipal Administration and Water Supply Department) to the Government of Tamil Nadu in India.
 He is known for his crisis management and relief work at Cuddalore during the Tsunami in December 2004, floods in 2015 and the restoration of peace in the aftermath of Thoothukudi violence in May 2018.
 His work of coordination and controlling the COVID pandemic in Chennai as the Commissioner of Greater Chennai Corporation from 2021 to 2023 was widely acclaimed.

 Early life

 Gagandeep Singh Bedi was born in Hoshiarpur, a city in the Indian state of Punjab, in 1968.
 He completed his B.E degree in Electronics and Electrical Communications at the Thapar Institute of Engineering and Technology.

 Career

 Gagandeep Singh Bedi began his career as a lecturer at the Thapar Institute of Engineering and Technology from 1989 to 1991.

 In 1991, he was selected for the Indian Engineering Services and got a posting in Indian Railways.
 In 1993, he cleared his IAS exam and was allotted Tamil Nadu Cadre.
 He was awarded the Subhash Dua Memorial Medal at LBSNAA, Mussoorie for his All Round Best Performance at the IAS Training Academy for the 1993 batch.

 From 1999 to 2001, he worked as the Commissioner of Corporation in Madurai where he implemented the Ring Road Project successfully through First time floating of Municipal Bonds; he also successfully implemented the Mattuthavani Bus Stand Project.

 From June 11, 2001, to July 15, 2003, Bedi was the District Collector of Kanyakumari.
 He was Awarded the Green Prize by Government of Tamil Nadu for his greening up activities in the district and drive against plastics in Kanyakumari.

 He served as the District Collector of Cuddalore from July 16, 2003, to January 5, 2007.
 He led the entire Relief and Reconstruction process in the aftermath of 2004 Tsunami damages in the Coastal areas.
 His efforts were lauded by former US President Bill Clinton who spent a day with him as the UNICEF Goodwill ambassador; President A.P.J.
 Abdul Kalam also visited the district and acclaimed the efforts.